fenneccat/Dictionary-Converter/README.md

 You need to install `python-docx` library

 ## Fucntion Explanation
 If you put a name of book or movie after you run the program, it will automatically create the folder and files.
+When you first put a book/movie name, it will ask what language do you want to learn.
+Source Language (Learning Language) is a language of contents (book, movie, etc) and Target Language (Native Language) is a language of that you knows well.
 While watching video or reading book, if you found some unknown vocabulary, write it on `bookname_new.xlsx`.
-Foreign word should located on first column and translation should locate on second column.
+Foreign word should located on first column and translation in native language should locate on second column.

 Whenever you write and save the `bookname_new.xlsx` file, run the program to update your vocabulary file.